At least 3 million new users have turned to crypto, scrambling to scoop up one of Reddit's Collectible Avatars .

 After releasing the profile picture NFT collection in July, the site airdropped free Polygon NFTs to power users who had earned an especially high level of karma, points awarded for contributions to the site's communities in August.

-The same month, the company announced that it would begin using Arbitrum Nova, a second, faster blockchain from the popular Ethereum layer-2 solution Arbitrum, to scale its Ethereum-based Community Points.
+The same month, the company announced that it would begin using Arbitrum Nova, a second, faster blockchain from the popular layer-2 solution Arbitrum, to scale its Ethereum-based Community Points.

 Meanwhile, Reddit co-founder Alexis Ohanian, who left the company in 2018, has been raising money for a crypto-focused fund at Seven Seven Six, his venture capital firm.